South African Guild of Actors

 The South African Guild of Actors is a representative body in South Africa that advocates for the interests of South African actors in the performing arts industry.

+As freelance actors in South Africa are precluded from unionising SAGA established itself as a voluntary association with a labour partner UASA, through whom it was represented within the Federation of Trade Unions FEDUSA.
+Since 2018 the Guild had been advocating for basic labour rights, motivating for a sectoral determination to be introduced into the Labour Relations Act.
+By 2023 SAGA's continued advocacy for legislative reform revealed that its interests were no longer aligned with those of UASA, which remains purely a labour union.
+A strategic realignment saw SAGA sever ties with its labour partner from 31 October 2023.

-SAGA has a labour partner UASA, through whom it is represented within the Federation of Trade Unions FEDUSA.
-It is a member of the South African Screen Federation SASFED and is affiliated with the International Federation of Actors (FIA).
+SAGA is a founder member of the Theatre and Dance Alliance TADA and a member of the South African Screen Federation SASFED.
+It is affiliated to the major actors' guilds and unions across the globe through its membership of the International Federation of Actors (FIA).

-On 13 September 2018, made a presentation to the Portfolio Committee on Trade and Industry in the Parliament of South Africa in support of the Performers Protection Amendment Bill (2016).
+On 13 September 2018, SAGA made a presentation to the Portfolio Committee on Trade and Industry in the Parliament of South Africa in support of the Performers Protection Amendment Bill (2016).
 The previous year, on 4 August 2017, SAGA appealed to the Portfolio Committee on Trade and Industry against aspects of the proposed legislative review of the Copyright (Amendment) Bill 2014.
-Various other organisations, including The South African Freelancer's Organisation also stood in solidarity with this appeal.
+Various other organisations, including The South African Freelancer's Association also stood in solidarity with this appeal.